rrwick/Deepbinner/README.md

 The simplest way to install TensorFlow for your CPU is with `pip3 install tensorflow`.
 Building TensorFlow from source may give slighly better performance (because it will use all instructions sets supported by your CPU) but [the installation is more complex](https://www.tensorflow.org/install/install_sources).
 If you are using Ubuntu and have an NVIDIA GPU, [check out these instructions](https://www.tensorflow.org/install/install_linux#tensorflow_gpu_support) for installing TensorFlow with GPU support.

 Deepbinner uses some other Python packages ([Keras](https://keras.io/), [NumPy](http://www.numpy.org/) and [h5py](https://www.h5py.org/)) but these should be taken care of by pip when installing Deepbinner.
 It also assumes that you have `gzip` available on your command line.
 If you are going to train your own Deepbinner network, then you'll need a few more Python packages as well ([see the training instructions](https://github.com/rrwick/Deepbinner/wiki/Training-instructions)).

+If you are using multi-read fast5 files (new in 2019), then you'll also need to have the `multi_to_single_fast5` tool installed on your path.
+You can get it here: [github.com/nanoporetech/ont_fast5_api](https://github.com/nanoporetech/ont_fast5_api).

 ## Installation